 - A smartphone app allow for a large range of options such as grouping lights together, dimming or changing colour schemes, and creating special combinations of effects, called scenes.
 You can even have your lights turn on and change colour based on the time of day.

 While removing the need to flick a light switch might sound like laziness to some people, there are some real benefits to be had, especially for anyone with limited mobility.

 Having a central place to control your lights makes life easier when leaving the house, as you can turn every light off at once without wandering from room to room.

-Of course, you might not always have your phone on you.
-Voice assistants built into devices such as smart speakers and phones let you speak and have your will be done.
-You can't create new scenes this way, but you can turn lights on and off, as well as adjust colour, dimness and activate scenes you've already created.
+Voice assistants built into devices such as smart speakers and phones let you speak as if you were asking a question or making a command on your smartphone.
+You can turn lights on and off, as well as adjust colour, dimness and activate scenes you've already created.
 A smart speaker or other compatible device can sit anywhere in your home, as long as it can connect to your home network.